Hinrich Foundation welcomes 28 scholars to the RMIT University Master of Global Trade program

 One scholar, Chau Cao, Business Development Manager at New Zealand Trade & Enterprise, said: “Six months ago, I learned about the RMIT Master of Global Trade.
 A few weeks later, I met Mr. Hinrich, the Hinrich Foundation and RMIT teams, employer partners, scholars, alumni and potential candidates.
 From this very first engagement, I knew that I had to be part of this program.
 And today, here I am, with 27 other global trade leaders!”

 Hinrich Foundation Alumni Association Vietnam chapter leader, Mai Nguyen, said: “When I first received my scholarship, it was all about academic studies for me.
 But when I started my Global Trade Leader journey, I knew it was a lot more rewarding of a journey than just pursuing another degree.
 It was about professional development and skills training, about enhancing my leadership skills to embrace leadership responsibilities in my work and in supporting the next generation of Global Trade Leaders.”

 The Hinrich Foundation Education Program Manager, Phuong Nguyen, invited the class to apply for the Scholar Advisory Committee.
 The committee is a body of scholars who will represent the cohort in ensuring the sustainability of the program through course feedback, industry outreach and next-generation scholar recruiting.

 The next course in the Master of Global Trade is Sales & Cross-cultural Negotiation, scheduled for April 2020.

-To learn more about the Master of Global Trade, please visit here.
+Learn more about the Master of Global Trade program here.